pereiraJr/documentation/source/docs/articles/sites/workflows/Kalamuna.md

 ---

 Andrew Mallis of Kalamuna shared this on the power-users group.
-We thought it was kind of awesome but also one of many in a fractal.
+We thought it was kind of awesome but also one of many.